kimio/ConvertConsoleLogObjectToJson/README.md

 # ConvertConsoleLogObjectToJson
-Convert your console log object to json string.
+Convert your console log Xcode object to json string.

 ----------